vuquocan1987/QuizzApiWiki/RESTTful-API-description.md

 </summary>

 <bloquote>
-Describe at least two clients or services that could use your Web API.
+Describe at least one client and one service that could use your Web API.
 You must explain here what is the functionality provided by the client/service, and how it uses the Web API to implement this functionality.
 </bloquote>

 </details>